-Online Publishing of Statistics or Other Information Business Licence in Dubai
+Online Publishing of Statistics or Other Information Business License in Dubai

 The global demand for data-driven content is growing at an unprecedented pace.
 Businesses, governments, and researchers worldwide are actively seeking reliable, structured statistical information delivered through digital channels.
 Dubai has positioned itself at the centre of this shift, offering a regulatory environment that actively supports ICT-focused enterprises.
 For entrepreneurs and companies looking to build a business around online publishing of statistics or other information, Dubai South Business Hub Free Zone presents a compelling and cost-effective pathway to market.

-This guide covers everything you need to know about obtaining a Business Licence under Activity Code 5819.02 at Dubai South, including what the licence covers, who it suits, setup costs, compliance requirements, and why Dubai is an ideal base for this type of operation.
+This guide covers everything you need to know about obtaining a Business License under Activity Code 5819.02 at Dubai South, including what the license covers, who it suits, setup costs, compliance requirements, and why Dubai is an ideal base for this type of operation.

 Publishing statistical reports and datasets online